ashbb/code_review/tools/table_of_contents.txt

 Change log:
 -----------
+- Mar 11th, 2009: Added sample 9 of chapter 00101.
-- Mar 9th, 2009: Added a new chapter `First Step`.
+- Mar 09th, 2009: Added a new chapter `First Step`.
-- Mar 8th, 2009: Added some additional questions and links for all Steps.
+- Mar 08th, 2009: Added some additional questions and links for all Steps.
-- Mar 7th, 2009: Splited long line into two lines in the code for printing.
+- Mar 07th, 2009: Splited long line into two lines in the code for printing.
 Added information links to Shoes Tutorial Note.
 Deleted mkbightml feature.
-- Mar 7th, 2009: corrections
+- Mar 07th, 2009: corrections
-- Mar 4th, 2009: first commit
+- Mar 04th, 2009: first commit

 To do list:
 -----------
+- Overall review.
+- Create an additional script call it 4A.
-- Create sample 9 of chapter 00101
+- Create sample 9 of chapter 00101....
+Done!
 - Add some small challenges.
 (Suggested by Dave Lilley)....
 Done!

 Let's enjoy **Ruby with Shoes course** on [RubyLearning](http://www.rubylearning.org/)<br>